AlcibiadesCleinias/aleph-zero-hack-turk/README.md

 ## About 📖

-The boilerplate comes with a small sample ink! `Greeter` contract which stores a `message` (the "greeting") and allows anyone to update it.
+The boilerplate comes with a small sample ink! `ZkTurk` contract which stores a `message` (the "greeting") and allows anyone to update it.
 The frontend contains simple UI components to connect your wallet and interact with the contract (i.e. read & write the `message`).
 Try it out live on [inkathon.xyz](https://inkathon.xyz).

 ## Getting started 🚀